-Configure Python environments per node
+Manual configuration of Python environments per node

-Besides setting up Python for your entire KNIME workspace via the Preference page, you can also configure individual nodes to use specific Python environments.
+You can also configure individual nodes manually to use specific Python environments.
 This is done via flow variables python2Command and python3Command that each Python scripting node offers under the Flow Variables tab in its configuration dialog.
 Both variables accept the path to a Python start script like in the Manual case above.
 Which of the two flow variables is respected depends on whether a node is using Python 2 or Python 3.
 This can either be configured via option Use Python Version under the Options tab in the node's configuration dialog or via flow variable pythonVersion0ption which accepts either python2 or python3 as value.